massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 .. note::

-   You can also execute your smart-contract on a local sandbox node.
-To learn more about sandbox node, follow this tutorial: :ref:`Local network generation <dummy-network-generation>`.
+   You can also execute your smart contract on a local sandbox node.
+To learn more about the sandbox node, follow this tutorial: :ref:`Local network generation <dummy-network-generation>`.

 Execute the smart contract on the node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~